 “Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress…”

 Scripture mandates that Christians are to love orphans and widows in their distress.
 And the Golden Rule, championed by all 143 of the world’s major religions, implores us to “treat others as we wish others to treat us”.
-As Tim Keller, pastor of Redeemer Presbyterian Church in New York, said,’A deep social conscience and a life poured out in deeds and service to others, and especially the poor [including the orphan], is the inevitable sign of real faith and a real connection with God… Justice is the great symptom of a real relationship with God.’
+As Tim Keller, author and founding pastor of Redeemer Presbyterian Church in New York City, said,’A deep social conscience and a life poured out in deeds and service to others, and especially the poor [including the orphan], is the inevitable sign of real faith and a real connection with God… Justice is the great symptom of a real relationship with God.’

 Further, loving orphans well actually reduces many social ills that exist in our societies today specifically because orphans are NOT loved well as a rule.
 Neglecting orphans or providing orphans substandard care is directly correlated to higher incidences of crime, unemployment, homelessness, human trafficking, and suicide.